SweetJenn23/BlockchainLab/README.md

-18. Review the code in the editor.
-Verify that the variable names match the variable names written in the logic for the transaction.
-Capitalization does matter!
+18. Review the code in the editor. ******Verify that your variable names match the variable names here.****  Capitalization does matter!
 If names don't match, you'll have errors.

     * Any guesses what the code is doing for each transaction?